 - Mobile: Targets screens below 768px, including smartphones in portrait mode.

-These default breakpoints align with common device screen sizes, ensuring your design looks great on the most widely used devices.
+These default breakpoints in Elementor align with common device screen sizes, ensuring your design looks great on the most widely used devices.

 Customizing Breakpoints